AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_1/Unit1.md

 - [ ] Use single-line comments to make code more readable.
 	- [ ] I will practice industry standard commenting standards in my programs.

-There are three ways in Java to create a comment:
+There are different ways to create a comment in Java:

 `// Using these two slashes will create a single-line comment.`

 `/* Using the slash and an asterisk will create a multi-line comment. */`

+`/** Using the slash and two asterisks and end with asterisk and a slash will create a Javadoc comment. */

 `/** Using the slash and two asterisks will create a Java API documentation comment. **/`

-With **every** program that you submit, include the following block comment at the top of your main file:
+With **every** .java project that you submit, include the following block comment at the top of your main file:

 ```java
 /*=============================================================================